AlexandrSokolov/docker/monitoring/prometheus/PROMETHEUS.README.md

 }
 ```
 Note: don't set `"metrics-addr"` to `"127.0.0.1:9323"`,
-otherwise it will work only with target, defined as `targets: ["host.docker.internal:9323"]`:
+otherwise it will not work only with target, defined as `targets: ["host.docker.internal:9323"]`:
 ```bash
 cat /etc/docker/daemon.json
 {